 Some were still afraid that the Nazis would soon succumb to Jewish influence.
 Hitler and Goebbels are clearly visible on two of the chess pieces at right, saluting the Jews on the other side of the board.

-In fact, once in power, the Nazis immediately arrested their political opponents and then transformed Germany’s legal code, foreign policy, political and civil institutions including even the grade-school curriculum, as per their 1920 Partei Programm.
+In fact, once in power, the Nazis immediately arrested their political opponents and then transformed Germany’s legal code, foreign policy, domestic administration, and educational institutions and programs, including even the primary school curriculum, as per their 1920 Partei Programm.
 They also wasted no time in moving against the Jews.
 These flyers announce a boycott of Jewish shops and professionals beginning 1 April 1933, just two months after Hitler became Chancellor.
 It was the first official government act against German Jewry and marks the beginning of the end for the Jews of Europe.

 To all Jews!